Skip to main content

 Product Mismatches

-Your website calls it "Luxury Rose Bouquet."
-Your POS calls it "12 Red Roses Deluxe."
-When an order comes through, the system cannot match the product.
+Your website lists "Luxury Rose Bouquet."
+Your POS has it as "12 Red Roses Deluxe."
+The order comes through and the system can't match it to a product.

-Solution: Use consistent product names and SKUs across systems.
-Better yet, manage products in one system and sync to the other.
+Prevention: Consistent naming and SKUs across both systems.
+Better still, manage your product catalogue in one place and sync it to the other.

 Inventory Drift